hhutch/lein-javafx-webview-example/README.md

 # lein-javafx-webview-example

-Example Java + Webview built with Leiningen
+Examples using Java + Webview built with Leiningen

+Note: this build requires JDK 1.8 which has the required JavaFX and Webview support

 ## Compilation
 	lein javac